uroozgeek/git-proxy-toggler/README.md

 1. Open a project in Visual Studio Code.
 2. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
-3. Type "Toggle Git Proxy" and select the command to run.
+3. Type "Git Proxy Toggler" and select the command to run.
 4. Follow the prompts to set or unset the Git proxy as needed.

 ## Configuration